CWEzio/Notes/softgym.md

 2. Under the "PRIME Profiles" section, you will see an option to select between the NVIDIA GPU and the integrated Intel GPU.
 Choose the one you want to use by default.

 3. Log out and log back in for the changes to take effect.

+# Code structure
+- Current scenes and their index can be found at the `pyflex_init` function.
+- There are three different render modes for `cloth_env`
+    - particle: 1
+    - cloth: 2
+    - both: 3
+- per timestep length is `1 / 240 s`, which is defined as `g_dt` in `main.cpp`